Film: The Wind That Shakes the Barley

 - And the IRA themselves.
 In particular, the scene in which Damien shoots his lifelong friend Chris while the latter is tearfully asking him to tell his mother he loves her comes to mind.

 - Historical Hero Upgrade: The (especially Anti-Treaty) IRA, kind of.
-The film is ultimately sympathetic to them, and while it doesn't exactly gloss over the bad stuff they did it does interpret several incidents in very controversial ways and sanitise some of it (for example, when they execute some fellow Irishmen for informing, they're careful to make sure they did it - far from the truth, as the case of Jean McConville shows).
+The film is ultimately sympathetic to them, and while it doesn't exactly gloss over the bad stuff they did it does interpret several incidents in very controversial ways and sanitize some of it.

-- Historical Villain Upgrade: The British and the Anti-Treaty IRA definitely get this.
+- Historical Villain Upgrade: The British and the Free State definitely get this.
 The former not so much by outright falsehoods (some Black and Tans really did what they were portrayed as doing, and they were not alone) but because it was portrayed as widespread and a matter of policy (a serious matter of debate amongst historians) it seems to be the default British morality even outside the Black and Tans.
-And the Anti-Treaty side is still portrayed with a bit of sympathy.
+And the Free State side is still portrayed with a bit of sympathy.

 - I Am Spartacus: At one point in the movie, Teddy, Damien and some other men from the IRA are captured by the Black and Tans.
 When they go to get Teddy for questioning/torturing, they ask who Teddy O'Donovan is; cue Damien immediately standing up and telling them that he is Teddy O'Donovan.
 But the trope is also subverted in a sense that no one else stands up to claim that they are Teddy, and unfortunately, the Black and Tans had a picture of Teddy so Damien's would-be self sacrifice didn't really help.